sapreviraj/Data-Analysis-Project/README.md

 # Wine Quality Prediction
 Data Analysis Project on Wine Quality Prediction

+# Source
+The dataset was taken from the UCI Machine Learning Repository.
+The dataset can be found at https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/

 # Problem Description
 Wine quality rating is usually depending on sensory testing -> highly subjective.
 It affects the speed and accuracy of wine quality rating.